rajSaheel/Pesto/README.md

 # Installation

+Note:
-Note: MongoDB has already been configured and will be connected to the developer's database
+- MongoDB has already been configured and will be connected to the developer's database for the purpose project showcase only.
+- In the frontend too, backend API url has been configured just for project showcasing

 ### Prerequisites
 - Node.js